 Dragonflies, damselflies and leeches join the caddisflies and mayflies in lakes.
 As you can see the nymph stages of these insects supply a large variety of possible dining options for the trout.

 Most of these nymphs are available to the trout year round, while adult flies on the surface may only be around for a short period of time.
-Click here for a definition and examples of nymphs
+Check out our page on nymph flies.

 Nymph Fly Fishing Tips